 TPD insurance pays out a lump sum if you become permanently disabled through illness or injury (whether as a result of your employment or not) and are unable to work.

-TPD policies can differ quite markedly in terms of the definitions used by the insurer to determine whether you are eligible to make a claim.
+Total & Permanent Disability (TPD) policies can differ quite markedly in terms of the definitions used by the insurer to determine whether you are eligible to make a claim.
 Familiarising yourself with the Product Disclosure Statement is essential when it comes to TPD policies.

 We’ll explain more about eligibility criteria below, but if you need advice about whether you’re able to claim under your policy, contact TPD specialists BPC Lawyers today.